Pawventures

 Food Trucks and Trailer Parks

 Rainey Street (Downtown): An entire street of converted bungalow-bars with food trucks, picnic tables, and a lively atmosphere.
-Dogs are welcome at most of the outdoor areas.
-This is one of the best nightlife experiences in Austin.
+Dogs are welcome at most outdoor areas.
+One of the best nightlife experiences in Austin.

-Meanwhile Brewing (Southeast Austin): A brewery and food truck park with a massive outdoor area that is basically a dog park with beer.
-Multiple food trucks, extensive outdoor seating, and dogs are everywhere.
+Meanwhile Brewing (Southeast Austin): A brewery and food truck park with a massive outdoor area that functions as a dog park with beer.
+Multiple food trucks, extensive outdoor seating.

 Restaurant Patios

-Bouldin Creek Cafe (South Austin): Vegetarian/vegan restaurant with a shaded patio.
+Bouldin Creek Cafe (South Austin): Vegetarian and vegan restaurant with a shaded patio.
 Beloved by Austin locals and their dogs.
 Outstanding breakfast migas.

 Cosmic Coffee + Beer Garden (South Austin): Coffee shop, bar, and food trucks in a massive outdoor garden setting.
 Dogs are completely at home here.
 Live music, gardens, a chicken coop, and a relaxed vibe that epitomizes Austin.

 Loro (South Lamar): An Asian smokehouse from the teams behind Franklin Barbecue and Uchi.
-Incredible food (brisket with Thai-style herbs, smoked salmon with coconut rice) and a patio where dogs are welcome.
+Incredible food and a patio where dogs are welcome.

 Jacoby’s Restaurant and Mercantile (East Austin): A ranch-to-table restaurant on the banks of the Colorado River.
 Large outdoor area with views, dogs welcome.
 Sunday brunch here with a dog is peak Austin.